file-format/Docs/en/misc/cdr-crash.md

 5. Seatbelt usage
 6. Steering input
 7. Acceleration and deceleration rates
-8. Time and date of the event
+8. Time and date of event
 9. Vehicle identification information

-Law enforcement, insurance companies, and accident investigators may use .cdr files to better understand the circumstances surrounding a car crash.
-Specialized software is typically needed to interpret and analyze the data within these files.
+Law enforcement, insurance companies and accident investigators may use .cdr files to better understand circumstances surrounding car crash.
+Specialized software is typically needed to interpret and analyze data within these files.

 ## Bosch Crash Data Retrieval System Software

-The Bosch Crash Data Retrieval (CDR) System is a specialized software and hardware solution designed for the retrieval and analysis of data from event data recorders (EDRs) in vehicles.
-EDRs are commonly referred to as "black boxes" in vehicles, and they record crucial information related to vehicle performance and events leading up to and during a crash.
+The Bosch Crash Data Retrieval (CDR) System is specialized software and hardware solution designed for retrieval and analysis of data from event data recorders (EDRs) in vehicles.
+EDRs are commonly referred to as "black boxes" in vehicles and they record crucial information related to vehicle performance and events leading up to and during crash.

-Bosch is one of the companies that provides tools and software for accessing and analyzing data from these EDRs.
-The Bosch CDR System is widely used in the field of accident reconstruction and automotive forensics.
-It allows experts to extract and interpret the data stored in EDRs to gain insights into the circumstances of a vehicle crash.
+Bosch is one of companies that provides tools and software for accessing and analyzing data from these EDRs.
+The Bosch CDR System is widely used in field of accident reconstruction and automotive forensics.
+It allows experts to extract and interpret data stored in EDRs to gain insights into circumstances of vehicle crash.

-Some key features and functionalities of the Bosch CDR System may include:
+Some key features and functionalities of Bosch CDR System may include:

-1.  **Data Retrieval:** The software and hardware can interface with a vehicle's EDR to extract data such as vehicle speed, brake usage, airbag deployment, engine RPM, and other important parameters.
+1.  **Data Retrieval:** The software and hardware can interface with vehicle's EDR to extract data such as vehicle speed, brake usage, airbag deployment, engine RPM and other important parameters.

-2.  **Data Analysis:** The software provides tools to analyze and interpret the data retrieved from the EDR.
-This can help in understanding the events leading up to a crash and the impact forces during the collision.
+2.  **Data Analysis:** The software provides tools to analyze and interpret data retrieved from EDR.
+This can help in understanding events leading up to crash and impact forces during collision.

-3.  **Report Generation:** The CDR System often allows users to generate reports that summarize the findings based on the data analysis.
-These reports can be valuable for law enforcement, insurance companies, and accident investigators.
+3.  **Report Generation:** The CDR System often allows users to generate reports that summarize findings based on data analysis.
+These reports can be valuable for law enforcement, insurance companies and accident investigators.

 ## How to open CDR file?